Benefits of Applicant Tracking System: Insights for Modern Recruiters

 Why is my resume getting rejected by ATS?

-Your resume may lack relevant keywords or use complex formatting the ATS cannot read.
+Your resume may lack relevant keywords or use complex formatting that the ATS cannot read.
 Using simple formatting and matching job description keywords improves ATS compatibility.

 Can ATS bias be reduced through better configuration?